About the Factsheet

 To read the factsheet, please click here.

-The complete text of the EPA, and Annexes, incorporating the Articles on Government Procurement, can be found on the following website of the European Commission:
+The complete text of the EPA, and Annexes, incorporating the Articles on Dairy products, can be found on the following website of the European Commission:

 This website and related activities are managed by the EU-Japan Centre for Industrial Cooperation, a joint venture between the European Commission's Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs (DG GROW) and the Japanese Government's Ministry of Economy, Trade & Industry (METI).